shivanipatel18/dailyLearnings/README.md

 # dailyLearnings
-This is for saving the daily learnings in technology.
+This space is for adding new learnings on daily basis.